 That’s an alarming fact.
 The author shares the observations of a sociologist at the University of California at San Diego, David Phillips.
 What he found was quite shocking.
 Apparently, immediately after stories about people committing suicides are shared in the news, suicides in this area increase.
 When people see others doing it, they get “motivated.”
 This act becomes contagious and it serves as a Tipping Point for others.
 It’s a kind of imitation.
 A bad one as you can clearly see.

 That’s why it’s extremely important to create the right environment for the people around you, and not only.
-To be mindful about the type of media you consume and also try to influence what’s dispatched, whether online or offline.
+Be mindful about the type of media you consume and also try to influence what’s dispatched, whether online or offline.

 Commentary And My Personal Takeaway